nathenbyford/MoWaTER/README.md

 This graph gave us an unintentional side project.
 When we showed the Denver Water team this plot they where intrigued by the outliers, and tasked us with trying to find the cause.

 ## Statistical Methods
-To test whether or not there was a difference in water clarity before and after filters where replaced we used 2 similar tests:
+To test whether or not there was a difference in water clarity before and after the filters were replaced we used 2 similar tests:
 1. Permutation Test:

-    We used a permution test to see if there was a significant difference between the mean NTU before and after filter replacment of filters 1-3, when compared to  the difference in means of all other filters(excluding filter 7).
-We took data from the same time frame before replacment out of all filters and did the same for   a different time frame after replacment.
+    We used a permutation test to test if there was a significant difference between the mean NTU before and after filter replacement of filters 1-3.
+When compared to  the difference in means of all other filters(excluding filter 7).
+We took data from before replacement and after replacement, excluding the time that filters 1-3 were down.

 2. T-Test:

-    Since the permutation test does not provide us with a P-value or confidence interval we opted run a t-test to obtain both.
+    Since the permutation test does not provide us with a P-value or confidence interval.
+So, we opted run a t-test to obtain both.

 ## Conclusion
 If you are intrested in our full findings please go read our tech brief.